 I grew up in music.
-It’s how my family communicates, celebrates, mourns, and loves.
+It’s how my family communicates, celebrates, mourns, loves, and just passes the time.

 Once a year, Bristol, a city that spans Virginia and Tennessee, closes State Street and its side streets for several blocks.
 It sets up stages, brings in vendors for arts, crafts, and food, and invites musicians from all over the country to play for a three-day celebration of music and mountain culture.